Mikaela/mikaela.github.io/blog/_posts/2019-07-11-android-private-dns-in-practice.md

 * * * * *

-Test: automatic mode without DoT capable server from DHCP; the setting says "automatic".
+Test: *automatic mode without DoT capable server from DHCP*; the setting says "automatic".

 * * * * *

-Test: DoT with port 853 blocked; Android reports that the WLAN network has no internet connectivity until I disable private DNS and toggle WLAN.
+Test: *DoT with port 853 blocked*; Android reports that the WLAN network has no internet connectivity until I disable private DNS and toggle WLAN.
 I tested this in Helsinki metro.

 * * * * *

-Test: automatic mode with DoT capable server from DHCP; Android says that DoT is "enabled".
+Test: *automatic mode with DoT capable server from DHCP*; Android says that DoT is "enabled".
 For this test I configured a WLAN AP to use [Quad9](https://quad9.net/) DNS servers `149.112.112.112` and `9.9.9.9`.